Bail Bonds Specialists

 - Weapons Violation

 If the type of bail bond you need isn’t one you see listed above, call us!
 We offer many more types of bonds and can tell you during your free bail consultation straight away whether we can write the bond you need!
-Bail bonds in Athens are only a phone call away!
+Bail bonds in Jefferson, GA are only a phone call away!

 How is My Bail Set?

 Final bail is always decided by a judge.
 The judge on your docket will take into account the

 crime you are charged with, the severity of the crime – including whether it was petty, a misdemeanor, a misdemeanor of a high and aggravated nature, or felony – any extenuating circumstances pertaining you to personally, or to the crime in question.
 Previous records will count for a lot as well.
 This includes documentation of your criminal record (if any), your attendance record of any previous trial proceedings, any record you may have of mental illness, alcohol abuse or narcotic addiction, and how much of a threat, if any, that you pose to any individual or population upon possible release.

 A judge makes this decision at arraignment.
 Arraignment is the technical first court proceeding which triggers a series of future trial proceedings.
 Nothing more is decided at arraignment beyond the defendant entering a plea, any requests made by the defense lawyer or the prosecutor, and the judge setting the bail amount with any extra conditional requirements attached to the bail – such as house arrest, the defendant turning in their passport, etc.